Private Giverny Tour

 We further trace the tortuous odyssey that led from a child in Paris, to a teenager in Le Havre endowed with a talent for drawing caricatures, to the pinnacle of success in what became known as the Impressionist movement, and presaged developments beyond Impressionism, such as sheer abstract art.
 This luxury private Giverny tour is as much a voyage into the mind and psychology of the artist as it is a visit to what he considered his finest work of art, his gardens, and his last home.
 We also detail some of the master’s technical innovations, which rendered his art unlike that of anyone else.
 We explain that in simple terms that are easy to grasp and comprehend.

 Our private Giverny tour leaves the Normandy auto-route at Mantes la Jolie, and takes small roads that lead to Vétheuil, the village in which Monet lived the most bitter and impoverished years of his life with his first wife, where she died, and his mistress, who became his second wife.
-We will stop in front of the tiny house where they lived and she died, which still stands.
+We will stop in front of their tiny house, which still stands.
 As we approach the village, we can stop at a site that Monet painted three times, a view of the Seine river with the village in the background, painted when spring was in full bloom.
 The view today is quite similar to the way it looked when he painted it, and the comparison of the actual with what he rendered is a unique way for you to enter the mind and soul of the artist.
-That he was able to celebrate the resurgence of life on canvas, even as his wife expired, tells you a great deal about the man.
+That he was able to celebrate the resurgence of life on canvas, even as his first wife expired, tells you a great deal about the man.

 By the time you reach Giverny, you will have insights into what made Claude Monet the unique man and great artist that he became, which contributes substantially to your enjoyment in seeing his gardens and home.
 Our private Giverny tour is truly unique, and memorably enjoyable, but they require only half a day to perform.